 Information provided by AAA’s preferred Insurance Partner, Mapfre Insurance

 While auto insurance rates fluctuate from time to time, you may not realize why.
 Higher premiums can certainly be frustrating but it’s important to know what insurance carriers base their decisions on.
+Our AAA insurance agents have certainly felt it too, with finding members their best rate getting more and more difficult.

 More recently, inflation has played a role in the increase of auto insurance rates due to a number of factors.
 One reason is that driving is returning to pre-pandemic levels.
-When the pandemic began, people were working from home and there were fewer accidents and claims, allowing insurance companies to return an estimated $14 billion in premiums to United States policyholders, according to American Property Casualty Insurance Association.
+When the pandemic began, people were working from home and there were fewer accidents and claims, allowing insurance companies to return an estimated $14 billion in premiums to United States policyholders, according to American Property Casualty Insurance Association

 As driving is returning to normal, the National Highway Traffic Safety Administration estimates 20,175 people died in motor vehicle traffic crashes for the first half of 2022 – an increase of .05% from the 20,070 fatalities the agency projected for the first half of 2021.
 Experts say that increase is not just a return to the road, but it’s also because more motorists are driving impaired, speeding and not wearing a seatbelt – all factors leading to fatalities, increased claims and, by default, driving up insurance costs.